-Legal uncertainty - journalists under pressure
+Legal uncertainties - journalists under pressure

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country coordinator: Patrick Benning
+Country Coordinator: Patrick Benning

 Location: Ulan Bator